Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-qumulo-permissions.md

 To set the identity for an AD user, you can modify the permissions for an existing file by using the `chown` or `nfs4_setfacl` command.

-In the following example, the Kerberos-authenticated AD domain user `AD\myusername` creates a file over NFSv4.1 and the system gives an ACL response from the REST API.
+In the following example, the Kerberos-authenticated AD domain user `AD\myusername` creates a file over NFSv4.1 and the system gives an ACL response from the Qumulo Core REST API.
 The response contains an ACE entry for the owner and group owner of the user `AD\myusername`, with corresponding SIDs for both.

 ```bash
 $ qq fs_get_acl --path /filename --json